paragkatkar/katacoda-scenarios-1/using-mabl-creating-an-account/step01.md

 In this step you're going to create a trial account in mabl.
 Of course, the assumption is that you do not have an account already.

-**Step 1:** Click the tab, `mabl Web Site` at the top of the Katacoda interactive learning environment as shown in the figure below.
+**Step 1:** Click the tab, `mabl App Site` at the top of the Katacoda interactive learning environment as shown in the figure below.

 ![mabl Tab](https://katacoda.com/reselbob/scenarios/using-mabl-creating-an-account/assets/mabl-tab.png)